1914 conclave

 A conclave was held from 31 August to 3 September 1914 to elect a new pope in succession to Pius X, who had died on 20 August.
-Of the 65 eligible cardinal electors, all but eight attended.
+Of the 65 members of the College of Cardinals, all but eight attended.
+(Note: The current 80-year-old age limit for cardinal electors was introduced by Pope Paul VI in 1970.)
 On the tenth ballot, the conclave elected Cardinal Giacomo della Chiesa, the archbishop of Bologna.
 After accepting his election, he took the name Benedict XV.

 This was the first conclave to include a cardinal from South America: Cardinal Joaquim Cavalcanti, Archbishop of Rio de Janeiro.